Connor Wong Player Props: Red Sox vs. Athletics

 Connor Wong At The Plate

-- Wong has picked up an RBI in 20.6% of his games this year, with more than one RBI in 9.5% of his games.
+- Wong has an RBI in 14 of 64 games this season, with multiple RBI in six of them.

+- In 39.1% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (9.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.